 From the schoolyard to the psych ward, the bully was a cinematic staple well before becoming a hot-button news topic.

-This is minor Herzog, but Cage’s performance is some kind of tour de force.
-Keep both men away from your grandma.
+Nicolas Cage’s performance is some kind of tour de force.

 Far more than Peter, it’s his paterfamilias who deserved the brunt of Grodsy and Jacobs’s character-study concentration.